tryolabs/unicef-gee-mcp/README.md

 - **Least Privilege**: Service account has minimal required permissions
 - **Private Assets**: UNICEF datasets stored in private Earth Engine assets
 - **Network Security**: Server accessible only within internal network

+## Secrets and environment

+Required secret for runtime:

+- `ee_auth.json`: Google service account key (mounted as Docker secret).
+The path is configured in `ee_mcp/config.yaml` (`path_to_ee_auth`).

+Notes:

+- The service account must have Earth Engine access and permissions to the required assets.

 ## Contributing